 As retirement approaches, many people ask themselves: ‘Is $2 million enough to retire comfortably?’
 This amount has become a benchmark for financial success, but whether it’s sufficient depends on individual goals and circumstances.
 In this article, we’ll break down the numbers, explore common challenges, and share practical strategies to achieve a secure retirement.

-This article dives into the complexities surrounding a $2 million retirement.
-We examine the percentage of retirees who actually reach this milestone and explores whether this amount is truly enough to retire comfortably.
+In this article, we examine the percentage of retirees who actually reach this milestone and explore whether this amount is truly enough to retire comfortably.
 Additionally, it discusses strategies to accumulate $2 million for retirement and considers how factors like inflation, lifestyle choices, and healthcare costs can impact retirement savings.

 The Reality of $2 Million Retirements